When Side Hustles Don't Go As Planned…

 Baking has always been one of my favorite things to do.
-I’ve sold a few cheesecakes to friends over the years, so I thought that it may be a good idea to try to start my own baked goods business.
-I don’t really have a likes or dislikes list for this one because I never managed to get it off the ground.
+I've sold a few cheesecakes to friends over the years, so I thought that it might be a good idea to try to start my own baked goods business.
+I don't really have likes or dislikes list for this one because I never managed to get it off the ground.

 Why It Failed

-Basically, the source of all my problems was that I couldn’t bake at home.
-Pennsylvania home based food business rules* state that your kitchen has to be able to pass their health inspection.
-Because I have two indoor cats, that wasn’t going to happen.
+Basically, the source of all my problems was that I couldn't bake at home.
+Pennsylvania home-based food business rules* state that your kitchen has to be able to pass their health inspection.
+Because I have two indoor cats, that wasn't going to happen.
 Baking at home was out.

-I did try to find another venue before I gave up completely, but commercial kitchens are scarce and expensive in my area.
-Renting the kitchen time wasn’t all that outrageous, but renting space to store my ingredients was going to be the problem.
-I called the Health Department to see if it was possible to buy a separate freezer and store my ingredients at home, but that was not possible.
+I did try to find another venue before I gave up ultimately, but commercial kitchens are scarce and expensive in my area.
+Renting the kitchen time wasn't all that outrageous, but renting space to store my ingredients was going to be the problem.
+I called the Health Department to see if it was possible to buy a separate freezer and save my ingredients at home, but that was not possible.

 I also called around to local churches to see if renting their kitchens was an option, but their insurance didn't cover outside people using it.
 Because I didn't want to invest a bunch of money into something that I wasn't sure was going to be successful yet, I gave up on the idea.

-Should I Avoid These Tested and Failed Side Hustles Entirely?
+Should I Avoid These Tested And Failed Side Hustles Entirely?

 That's really up to you.
 If you read what I wrote today and still want to give it a go, you should.
 Plenty of people are successful at these ventures, and if you think you have what it takes, I say go for it.
 Hopefully, if you're thinking about trying one of the above and you're still on the fence, my experience will help sway you in one direction or the other.

-That’s the great thing about side hustles–they aren’t your main income.
-If one isn’t working out for you, then just quit and try another.
-You really need to find a side hustle that is personalized to you and is something that you’re going to enjoy.
+That's the great thing about side hustles–they aren't your primary income.
+If one isn't working out for you, then just quit and try another.
+You really need to find a side hustle that is personalized to you and is something that you're going to enjoy.